Sarah Dunant: Writing

-As a journalist she has reviewed for many UK newspapers, edited two books of essays on political correctness and millennial anxieties, and currently reviews for the New York Times.
+As a journalist, Dunant has reviewed for many UK newspapers, as well as for The New York Times, and edited two books of essays on political correctness (The War of the Words, 1995) and millennial anxieties (The Age of Anxiety, 1996, with Roy Porter).
+She works regularly in Radio and print.

 Awards/citations

-Her crime novels were three times shortlisted for the CWA Golden dagger award, and in 1994 she won a silver dagger for Fatlands.
+Dunant's crime novels were three times shortlisted for the CWA Gold Dagger award, and in 1994 she won a Silver Dagger for Fatlands.

-In 2010 Sacred Hearts was shortlisted for the first Walter Scott Historical Fiction Prize, an award which highlighted the growing power and popularity of the form.
+In 2010, Sacred Hearts was shortlisted for the first Walter Scott Prize for Historical Fiction, an award that highlighted the growing power and popularity of the form.

-She is an accredited lecturer for NADFAS the UK arts charity, which promotes education and appreciation of fine arts.
+She is an accredited lecturer for NADFAS, the UK arts charity that promotes education and appreciation of fine arts.

 In 2016, she was awarded an honorary doctorate of letters from Oxford Brookes University, where she is a guest lecturer on the Creative writing M.A. course.

+Dunant was elected a Fellow of the Royal Society of Literature in 2024.

 Views

-In her journalism and public speaking, she is a feminist, and an advocate for legalisation of marijuana.
-A Catholic by birth, she has also written about the importance of religion in history and the need for Catholicism to reform itself.
+In her journalism and public speaking, Dunant is among other things, a feminist, and an advocate for legalisation of marijuana.
+A Catholic by birth, she has also written about the role and importance of religion in history and the need for Catholicism to reform itself.